chemle/emle-engine/README.md

 ```

 (On startup an `emle_settings.yaml` file will be written to the working directory
 containing the settings used to configure the server.
+This can be used to re-run
+an existing simulation using the `--config` option or `EMLE_CONFIG` environment
-Further `emle_pid.txt` and
+variable.
+Additional `emle_pid.txt` and `emle_port.txt` files contain the process
-`emle_port.txt` files contain the process ID and port of the server.)
+ID and port of the server.)

 To launch a client to send a job to the server: